-We are accredited by the Medical Council of Ireland and are proud to meet the strict standards required to deliver postgraduate specialist training in five Pathology specialties.
+We are accredited by the Medical Council of Ireland and are proud to meet the strict standards required to deliver postgraduate specialist training in six Pathology specialties.

 Pathology is the study of the nature and causes of diseases.
 It underpins every aspect of medicine, from diagnostic testing and monitoring of chronic diseases to cutting-edge genetic research and blood transfusion technologies.
 Pathology is integral to the diagnosis of every cancer.